 By following the simple methods we’ve laid out for you in this article, you can make simple repairs that will quickly bring your leather back to top condition.

-Don’t give up on your favourite furniture, take the time to make a repair and save yourself countless dollars!
+Don’t give up on your favourite leather couch, sofa or lounge suite, take the time to make a repair and save yourself countless dollars!